 This course provides students with an introduction to forms of renewable energy, how it is produced and utilized.
 Topics include photovoltaic, solar, and wind energy production.
-(Repeatable 3 Times)
+(Repeatable 3 Times) (3 credits.
+3 Lecture)

 Alternative Energy

 This course provides students with an introduction to forms of alternative energy.
 Topics include hydrogen, fuel cells, electric powered vehicles, and other emerging green technologies.
 (Repeatable 3 Times)